alx1808/markdown-portfolio/_includes/04-lists.md

 1. My first item
-2. her is my second
+1. here is my second
     1. with an indentation
-        2. of 8 spaces
+    1. of 4 spaces

 * an unordered list
 * with asterisk